Users and their Types

 x

-: Placeholder for the encrypted password (stored in/etc/shadow
+: Placeholder for the encrypted password (actual password is stored in/etc/shadow

 for security). -